Pakistan To Open Pavilion In World Travel Market-2019 After Decade-hiatus - UrduPoint

 Azad Jammu and Kashmir, Gilgit-Baltistan, and other provinces under the umbrella of Pakistan Tourism Development Corporation (PTDC) will set up their pavilion, after the passage of a decade.

-The pavilion will be opened at an area of 100 squares meter for three-day exhibition, displaying different features of tourism, Managing Director PTDC Syed Intikhab Alam told APP on Tuesday.
+The pavilion will be opened at an area of 100 squares meter for three-day exhibition, displaying different features of tourism, Managing Director PTDC Syed Intikhab Alam told APP.

 He said screens would be installed at the pavilion to sensitize the international tourists about the potential of religious, adventure and eco tourism in Pakistan that would eventually help attract travel-enthusiasts from across the globe.